About the ODR platform

 How to complain if you are a trader

-If you are a trader based in the EU or Norway, Iceland and Leichtenstein, you can also use the ODR platform to send your online consumer dispute to an approved dispute resolution body.
+If you are a trader based in the EU or Norway, Iceland and Liechtenstein, you can also use the ODR platform to send your online consumer dispute to an approved dispute resolution body.

 You can only complain against a consumer if they reside in Belgium, Germany, Luxemburg or Poland.

 To create a complaint, you first need to register in the system and create your organisation.
 If you are already registered, you just need to log in.
-Once on your dashboard, click on "Create new complaint".
+Once on your dashboard, click on "Start a new case".

 To find out more about registering as a trader, go to Traders’ section.